Directory of Decisions

 A searchable database of Case Notes is available on the Ombudsman's website.
 Notes on any significant cases are published in the Office of the Banking Ombudsman Annual Report.
 Some cases are also noted in the Ombudsmans' March and October newsletters.
 In some circumstance case notes awaiting publication may be made available to interested parties.
 Names of complainant/s or the bank/s involved remain confidential.

-A complaint can be made against a participating insurance or savings organisation in the Insurance & Savings Ombudsman ("ISO") scheme, if the services were provided to, or for the benefit of, the complainant.
+A complaint can be made against a participating insurance or financial services in the Insurance & Financial Services Ombudsman ("IFSO") scheme, if the services were provided to, or for the benefit of, the complainant.
 Cannot consider complaints made about services provided to businesses or under commercial policies.

 Not established by legislation.
 The effectiveness of private sector Ombudsmen that deal with savings matters is subject to review by the Retirement Commissioner in accordance with the Retirement Income Act 1993, s6 (e).